Eight fantastic & free things to do in the Tamworth region

 But it’s not just the art buffs who should be pleased, because the second oldest regional gallery in New South Wales believes in making the arts accessible to all, which means there’s no entry charge!
 Located on Peel Street, Tamworth Regional Gallery regularly hosts exhibitions of national significance, runs regular workshops and is open to the public all weekend.
 Need we say more?

 6. Get ready for a wheelie good time!

 If you or the kids love skating, scootering and bike sports, we’ve got the destination for you!
 The Tamworth Regional Skate Park is a state-of-the-art facility and totally unique in the New England North West region, catering to all abilities.
 Jump into the bowl to show off with tricks or there is a smaller “flow” park for those who want a slower pace.
 It’s a much-loved community space used by kids, teens and adults and – you guessed it – it’s totally free!

 Maybe you’re into local history, maybe you’ve got some ancestors you’re tracking down…

-At the newly renovated Moonbi Museum, you’ll find local family history, the story of Thunderbolt plus an exploration of the history of the poultry industry (which used to be pretty big ‘round these parts).
+At the Moonbi Museum, you’ll find local family history, the story of Thunderbolt plus an exploration of the history of the poultry industry (which used to be pretty big ‘round these parts).

-Take a stroll down the Legends of Country Music row in Bicentennial Park and check out the bronze busts, where you can hang out with the likes of Tex Morton, Stan Coster and Reg Lindsay who have been immortalised there.
+Take a stroll down the Pioneers Parade in Bicentennial Park and check out the bronze busts, where you can hang out with the likes of Tex Morton, Stan Coster and Reg Lindsay who have been immortalised there.
 If country music is your jam, this one’s a must-do.